How many daughter cells are produced at the end of mitosis? | Channels for Pearson+

 1

+Recall that the purpose of mitosis is to ensure that each daughter cell receives an exact copy of the parent cell's DNA.

-Identify the stages of mitosis: Mitosis consists of several stages including prophase, metaphase, anaphase, and telophase, followed by cytokinesis.
+Recognize the stages of mitosis: prophase, metaphase, anaphase, and telophase, followed by cytokinesis, which physically divides the cell.

-Recognize the outcome of mitosis: At the end of mitosis, the cell divides into two genetically identical daughter cells.
+During cytokinesis, the cytoplasm of the parent cell is divided into two, resulting in two separate cells.

-Consider the purpose of mitosis: Mitosis is primarily for growth and repair in multicellular organisms, ensuring that each daughter cell receives an exact copy of the parent cell's DNA.

-Review the options given: The correct answer is the number of daughter cells produced at the end of mitosis, which is 2.

 Watch next